DarkBlue2021/AURORA/README.md

 - **Step 14**: Returns are distributed based on the project’s timeline, with both principal and Bitcoin staking yields allocated to your account.
 - **Step 15**: View a breakdown of cumulative returns and yields in your portfolio dashboard.

----

-## 6. Withdrawals

-- **Step 16**: Initiate a withdrawal at any time, choosing to withdraw a portion or the full balance of your returns.
-- **Step 17**: The **Return Smart Contract** handles the transfer of funds to your linked wallet securely.
-- **Step 18**: Receive a confirmation of the withdrawal, and your portfolio balance is updated.

----

-## 7. Reinvestment and Portfolio Growth

-- **Step 19**: Reinvest your returns into new carbon credit projects to grow your portfolio and compound your returns.
-- **Step 20**: Access detailed reports and metrics for each project, aiding in making informed investment decisions.

----

-## 8. Impact Reporting and Community Engagement

-- **Step 21**: Receive comprehensive impact reports showing your contribution to environmental sustainability and carbon offset.
-- **Step 22**: Engage with the AURORA community, participate in discussions, and, if applicable, take part in governance activities.

----

-## 9. Notifications and Reminders

-- **Step 23**: Customize notifications to receive updates about upcoming returns, project milestones, and important events on the platform.

----

 ## Prerequisites

 - **Node.js** (v14.x or later)